mwanakijiji/rrlfe/docs/installation.rst

 to look for.

 That's it!
 You're ready to roll.
 If you would ever like to file an issue on the ``rrlfe`` Github repo, you can do so `here <https://github.com/mwanakijiji/rrlfe/issues>`_.

+Note: The repository code contains a 3 Mb FITS file, which contains a calibration solution corresponding to that in the paper [TBD], except that it is a 1:100 undersampling of the posterior chain links.
+Using the 'degraded' version provided, however, produces [Fe/H] retrievals which differ negligibly from those using the full, 300 Mb calibration file.
+(The full calibration file is available on request.)
+Here is a plot showing how the answers differ.
+The variation is well below typical [Fe/H] uncertainties of ~ \pm 0.15